How to setup your business in Dubai

 There are certain rules that guide the composition of your business, depending on the type of business and the location.
 For instance, a legal consultancy business can either be a standalone company or a brand of an existing company.
 It cannot operate as a sole proprietorship in UAE.

-Remember the there are different restrictions placed on different types of business by each of these free zones.
+Remember that there are different restrictions placed on different types of business by each of these free zones.
 So, it’s important to check with the DED website to see the different structures for each business allowed.

 You are required to employ at least a manager who will be in charge of operations for the business.
 You have to do this before the DED approves your registration.
 But it’s not in all cases you are required to hire a manager.
 In some instances, you may be allowed to engage contractors but not allowed to hire staff.
 That is why you need to find out all you can from the respective business registration authorities before you set out.